nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - batch - 	Identifies a single production run

 ## How the Medication Record is Constructed ##
 The medication record is constructed as a single list.
-The diagram below shows the Resources used and relationship between the Resources.
+The diagram below shows the Resources used and the relationship between the Resources.

 <img src="images/build/medication_basic_structure.png" style="width:50%;max-width: 50%;">